IWSLT/IWSLT.github.io/_pages/2024/shared-tasks/s2s.md

 The development set also aligns with the [offline track](https://iwslt.org/2024/offline#past-editions-development-data) and the past edition of English-to-Chinese translation set can be used as the development set.

 ## Test Data
+The [blind evaluation](https://drive.google.com/file/d/14i4gQwfxoskzLR_STDtqyj7z-vO6xBoU/view?usp=sharing) data can be downloaded now.
+The test set contains 2000 wav files named 0000.wav, 0001.wav, ..., 1999.wav.

+The corresponding audio translation of each given audio file should be produced by the speech to speech translation system.

 ## Segmentation